Ozzie Ahlers

 Ozzie Ahlers (born June 3, 1946, in Summit, New Jersey) is an American songwriter and music producer who plays the keyboard, guitar, and bass.
 In addition to a solo career, he has played keyboards with Van Morrison, Jerry Garcia. and Craig Chaquico.

 Early life

 Ozzie Ahlers was born June 3, 1946, in Summit, New Jersey.
-During high school he participated in numerous bands including The Wizards and Oz, winning local talent contests and playing in east coast colleges.
+During high school he participated in numerous bands, including The Wizards and Oz, winning local talent contests and playing in east coast colleges.
 Before he graduated from Summit High School, he spent a summer on the road touring as a backup musician with The Shirelles singing group.
-After graduation, he attended Cornell University in Ithaca, NY, where he formed a popular band in the 60's, The Oz and Ends, touring colleges for 6 years.
+After graduation, he attended Cornell University in Ithaca, New York, where he formed a popular band in the 1960s, The Oz and Ends, touring colleges for 6 years.